 What I'd like to do is raise money for Brett Kavanaugh's family to use for security or however they see fit.
 All of the money collected will go to Brett Kavanaugh's family or alternately, if they refuse to accept it, to a charity of their choice.
 I have already reached out to a contact who should be able to put me in touch with Brett Kavanaugh's family.
 If he can't do it, I have plenty of other contacts who should be able to make it happen.
 I will update this page after I have talked with his family.

 I hope you will show your support for a good man who has been treated very, very badly.

 Hawkins posted updates chronicling his efforts to get in touch with the Kavanaugh family to discuss disbursing the funds.
-After many unsuccessful attempts he finally spoke to one of the judge’s staffers, who told him that although the family is aware of the GoFundMe account and “extremely appreciative” of the donations, it will be a while before they can address the question of whether or not Kavanaugh, as a political appointee, can accept the money.
+After many unsuccessful attempts he finally spoke to one of the judge's staffers, who told him that although the family is aware of the GoFundMe account and "extremely appreciative" of the donations, it would be a while before they could address the question of whether or not Kavanaugh, as a political appointee, can accept the money.

 I feel like all of you who have made a contribution are on this journey with me, which is very heartening.
 And some journey it has been and continues to be.
 We have already had to move four times, our movements are limited even with security, and the threats are ongoing.
 Thanks to you, I am able to feel safe, my family can be together, and my children can continue to go to school.